 reference to theory in PhD theses

 In this 2015 paper, Holbrook, Bourke and Fairbairn show that reference to theory in PhD examination reports is not the overriding focus of examiners that some candidates might imagine it to be.
 While the analysis identified six specific categories of comment pertaining to theory, a fusion of most or all the categories in one thesis was rare and always positive.
 Based on these categories, the paper provides clarity in what candidates need to attend to with respect to theory.
-Read more about this research in Innovations in Education and Training International.
+Read more about this research in Innovations in Education and Teaching International.

 candidate expectations: Exploring mismatch with experience